 Under this legislation it is a crime to:

-If you have any concerns or require additional information please speak to;
+If you have any concerns or require additional information please speak to Mrs Gleeson the Safeguarding Officer at the UTC.

 The internet brings marvellous opportunities to children and young people with the ability to learn new skills and visit websites which engage and enrich their lives.
 However, the internet also brings dangers such as online predators who will try and contact children through websites and software applications.
 This guide will help parents and carers learn more about the danger of their children being targeted by online extremists.
 The guide provides information to help them identify the issue of online radicalisation and gives suggestions on how to support their children with the threat of online extremism.